Stem Cell-based Therapies for Rheumatoid Arthritis (RA):

 An autoimmune disease with no cure available so far

 Rheumatoid Arthritis is an autoimmune disorder where the body mistakenly starts attacking its own tissues.
-The body begins to assume that the tissues are no longer its own, marks them as foreign objects (like bacteria or viruses), and initiates (immune) programs to completely remove them from the body.
-This causes the known chronic inflammation, characteristic of RA.
+The body begins to assume that the tissues are no longer its own, marks them as foreign objects (like bacteria or viruses), and initiates (immune) responses to completely remove them from the body.
+This causes a chronic inflammation, which is characteristic of RA.

 It is a never-ending battle between the body and its tissues, that with time the body's conditions deteriorate.
 In most cases the joints are primarily affected.
 Usually, the fingers are the first victims in the early stages of RA.
 However, RA is not entirely limited to affecting the joints.

 In about 40% of the cases, structures like blood vessels, nerve tissue, bone marrow, heart, lungs, skin, eyes and others can suffer permanent damage from Rheumatoid Arthritis.
 About 70% of RA patients are women with a distinct age range between 35-50 years.

 In addition to Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) for treating rheuma, new type of medication classified as Disease-Modifying Antirheumatic Drugs (DMARDs) were shown to significantly reduce symptoms.

 The latest generation of DMARDs are known as biological and immunological DMARDs.
 They are designed to specifically target and alter the immune system pathways that RA affects.